ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D20 - Jan 20, 2018

 Covered React state, events and forms handling and lifecycle.
 I have full stack React app in next chapter of my udemy course and I'm really excited about it.

+### R1D21 - Jan 21, 2018

+Did some React warm-up exercises in terms of Udemy course, and then I moved to building things.
+I managed to implement a memory game using React.
+Took quite some time, but definitely worth it.
+Here's the link [Memory Game](https://github.com/ExzoTiQQ/react-memory-game)